patrickash/GettingAndCleaningDataCourseProject/README.md

 - An identifier of the subject who carried out the experiment.

 ## Instruction List
-Below is a detailed description of how the [run\_analysis.R] script works to clean the raw data and output the tidy data set, [averages.txt].
+Below is a detailed description of how the [run\_analysis.R](https://github.com/unended/GettingAndCleaningDataCourseProject/blob/master/run_analysis.R) script works to clean the raw data and output the tidy data set, [averages.txt](https://github.com/unended/GettingAndCleaningDataCourseProject/blob/master/averages.txt).

 ### Step 1: Load in all the data that will be used in the analysis.